ueberdosis/hocuspocus/docs/src/docPages/api/on-connect.md

 ## Introduction

 The `onConnect` hook will be called when a new connection is established.
-It accepts a `resolve()` and `reject()` method that allow you to either keep the connection alive or terminate it.
+It should return a Promise.
+Throwing an exception or rejecting the Promise will terminate the connection.

 ## Hook payload